 I personally prefered Alexandra Café over New York, because it’s smaller, more low-key and much less popular.
 It seemed like a local spot, a hidden gem among all the touristy sights.
 And they have great pastries.
 Need I say more?

 Staying on subject, I was quite taken by the food scene in Budapest.
 I mean, wow.
 And before you say anything… yes, it is a Greek dish you’re looking at, but bear with me for a second here.
 Budapest is a foodie town and it packs a punch when it comes to International food (including Greek) and Hungarian food.
 If you like paprika, sausage and goulash, you will like the local cuisine!
-I found out by joining this food tour, which I highly recommend.

 I just made a pit stop at the State Opera, which offers tours once or twice a day.
-It’s very up-scale and beautiful inside so I kind of wish I hadn’t been 1 hour late for the last tour
+It’s very up-scale and beautiful inside so I kind of wish I hadn’t been 1 hour late for the last tour.

 What I did manage though was finding a classy and luxurious boutique hotel to spend the night.
 Budapest has quite a few luxury hotels, and I was fortunate to get a room at the majestic Aria Hotel Budapest, which is conveniently located right next to St. Stephens’ Basilica (aka it was super central).
+Seriously, this is one of the best hotels I’ve ever stayed at.

 My awesome location had me close to all the good restaurants and only 10 minutes walk from the Széchenyi Chain Bridge and Hungarian Parliament.
 My neighbor was St. Stephens Basilica (also known as Szent István-bazilika), a Roman Catholic church and also the largest church in Budapest.